ratschlab/HIRID-ICU-Benchmark/README.md

                           --nr-workers 8
 ```

-The above command requires about 6GB of RAM per core and in total approximately 30GB of disk space.
+The above command requires about 16GB of RAM per core and in total approximately 30GB of disk space.
+We are currently working on reducing the memory required per worker.

 ### Run Training